Particle tracking velocimetry: Description

 The 3-D particle tracking velocimetry (PTV) belongs to the class of whole-field velocimetry techniques used in the study of turbulent flows, allowing the determination of instantaneous velocity and vorticity distributions over two or three spatial dimensions.
 3-D PTV yields a time series of instantaneous 3-component velocity vectors in the form of fluid element trajectories.
 At any instant, the data density can easily exceed 10 velocity vectors per cubic centimeter.
 The method is based on stereoscopic imaging (using 2 to 4 cameras) and synchronous recording of the motion of flow tracers, i.e. small particles suspended in the flow, illuminated by a strobed light source.
-The 3-D particle coordinates as a function of time are then derived by use of image & photogrammetric analysis of each stereoscopic set of frames.
+The 3-D particle coordinates as a function of time are then derived by use of image and photogrammetric analysis of each stereoscopic set of frames.
 The 3-D particle positions are tracked in the time domain to derive the particle trajectories.
 The ability to follow (track) a spatially dense set of individual particles for a sufficiently long period of time, and to perform statistical analysis of their properties, permits a Lagrangian description of the turbulent flow process.
 This is a unique advantage of the 3-D PTV method.